darkhelmet/verboselogging/posts/einstein-home-statistics-in-wordpress-sidebar.md

 Replace the 'auth-key-goes-here' with your actual auth key, which can be had from the Einstein@Home user account pages (somewhere in there).
-Also, I should add that I found the E@H XML stuff somewhere, but now I can’t find the page anywhere, so this is what works.
-You can do more, but I don’t know how :(
+Also, I should add that I found the E@H XML stuff somewhere, but now I can't find the page anywhere, so this is what works.
+You can do more, but I don't know how :(

 Anyway, this php script returns the unordered list and list items to sit in the sidebar.
-You could write this into a widget, which I should probably do, but it’s low priority for me.
+You could write this into a widget, which I should probably do, but it's low priority for me.

 Now add something like this to the sidebar.php script of your theme: